janosfichter/zigbee2mqtt.io/docs/advanced/remote-adapter/connect_to_a_remote_sonoff_zbbridge.md

-# Connect to a remote Sonoff ZBBridge
+# Connect to a remfote Sonoff ZBBridge

 This how-to explains how to run Zigbee2MQTT with a comercial Sonoff ZBBridge Gateway.
 We will use a Sonoff ZBBridge Gateway with custom firmware to connect to a serial port over TCP.